 Denture adhesive is applied undersurface of the dentures and on your soft tissues like gum and alveolar ridge.
 One great feature of denture adhesives is being soluble.
 When the denture adhesive gets wet, under the pressures of dentures, it flows and becomes inflamed.
 This makes the contact a tight one that works well against the pressures of dentures on your gums.

-Bear in in mind that denture adhesive can be used when your dentures need a little more security in place not for unsized, ill-fitting dentures that require readjustment, repair or even replacement by dentist or your prosthodontist.
-With denture adhesives, no matter what you are wearing in your mouth, partial denture or complete denture, you will definitely speak, eat and make social contacts more comfortably.
+Bear in mind that denture adhesive can be used when your dentures need a little more security in place not for unsized, ill-fitting dentures that require readjustment, repair, or even replacement by the dentist or your prosthodontist.
+With denture adhesives, no matter what you are wearing in your mouth, partial denture or complete denture, you will definitely speak, eat, and make social contacts more comfortably.